mlpack/mlpack/doc/user/methods/decision_tree.md

 | `minimumGainSplit` | `double` | Minimum gain for a node to split. | `1e-7` |
 | `maximumDepth` | `size_t` | Maximum depth for the tree.
 (0 means no limit.) | `0` |

+ * Setting `minimumLeafSize` too small (e.g. `1`) may cause the tree to overfit to its training data, and may create a very large tree.
+However, setting it too large may cause the tree to be very small and underfit.
+ * `minimumGainSplit` has similar behavior: if it is too small, the tree may overfit; if too large, it may underfit.

 ***Note:*** different types can be used for `data` and `weights` (e.g., `arma::fmat`, `arma::sp_mat`).
 However, the element type of `data` and `weights` must match; for example, if `data` has type `arma::fmat`, then